Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Links between the sample cloud boundary and extremal dependence measures

 The results for $\alpha_2$ and $\beta_2$ are analogous to those presented here.

 As well as considering how the extremal dependence features described above can be obtained from the set $G$, we examine how much information these features can give us about $G$.
 The indices $\lambda(\omega), \tau_1(\delta)$ and $\tau_2(\delta)$ ($\omega,\delta\in[0,1]$) are the most interesting from this perspective, as collectively they can sometimes fully describe $G$.
 In the logistic case, only $\tau_1(\delta)$ and $\tau_2(\delta)$ are needed; the opposite is true for the inverted logistic case; whereas for the Gaussian case, they are all required.
-However, for the asymmetric logistic model, the extremal dependence mixture structure means that collectively, $\lambda(\omega)$ and $\tau_i(\delta)$ $(i=1,2)$ do not provide sufficient information for us to deduce the shape of $G$.
-Hence, there is value in developing an approach to estimate $G$ directly, to enhance our understanding of the nature of the extremal dependence, as well as for deducing self-consistent estimates of currently studied extremal dependence features.
+However, for the asymmetric logistic model, the extremal dependence mixture structure means that collectively, $\lambda(\omega)$ and $\tau_i(\delta)$ $(i=1,2)$ do not provide sufficient information to deduce the shape of $G$.
+Hence, there is value in developing an approach to estimate $G$ directly, to enhance our understanding of the nature of the extremal dependence and to deduce self-consistent estimates of currently studied extremal dependence features.
 The remainder of the paper is dedicated to this goal.